 Or, perhaps - we should be greedy and just use the best of both worlds.
 Both the use of personality testing and the use of other tests provide strengths and weaknesses; what one lacks, the others owns.
 So, surely, an effective way to solve this is simply to just use both…

 Personality testing shouldn’t be used alone, but it should be used with other things.
 Jim Povec, an assessment, leadership and professional human capital consulting firm, told CIO magazine that he believes “technical skills, experience and knowledge” should count for about 50 percent of the decision, assessments for 30 percent, and interview performance for the remaining 20 percent”.
-Therefore, personality testing used with other assessment could provide a useful tool for employing the right person.
+Therefore, personality testing used with other pre-employment assessments could provide a useful tool for employing the right person.

 Furthermore, using personalities in business will also have generally benefits much further than hiring.
 Personality testing can be used for individual and group development and can aid career progression.